The curl guide to HTTP requests

 It’s one of those tools that once you know how to use you always get back to.
 A programmer’s best friend.

 It’s universal, it runs on Linux, Mac, Windows.
-Refer to the to install it on your system.
+Refer to the official installation guidearrow-up-right to install it on your system.

 Fun fact: the author and maintainer of curl, swedish, was awarded by the king of Sweden for the contributions that his work (curl and libcurl) did to the computing world.